Testing For Distribution Shifts with Conditional Conformal Test Martingales: Experiments

 \textbf{Immediate change-point.} We start by testing the power of our method when the change-point happens immediately, at timestep $t=1$.
 To this end, we simulate a data stream, sampled from an alternative (shifted) distribution $X_t \sim \mathcal{N}(d,1)$ for all $t \geq 1$, where $d$ denotes the shift magnitude relative to $P$.
 Figure~\ref{fig:three_panes} (left) presents the empirical power over 100 trials across varying magnitudes of $d$.
 As can be seen, our conditional CTM consistently achieves higher power and reduced detection delays compared to the standard CTM for all values of $d$.
 Notably, this advantage is observed despite both methods have the same size of null data $D_0$ that is observed before the shift occurs.

 \textbf{Delayed change-point.} We now generate data such that the change-point happens at timestep $t_0 \gg 1$, i.e., $X_t \sim P$ for $t < t_0$, and shifts to $X_t \sim \mathcal{N}(2,1)$ for $t \geq t_0$.
-Figure~\ref{fig:three_panes} (middle) depicts the empirical power as a function of the time steps elapsed after the shift ($t - t_0$) for delays $t_0 \in \{200, 400, 600\}$.
-As portrayed, our conditional CTM outperforms the standard CTM, achieving faster detection (steeper power curves) across all settings considered.
+Figure~\ref{fig:three_panes} (middle) depicts the empirical power as a function of the time steps elapsed after the shift ($t - t_0$) for delays $t_0 \in \{200, 600, 4000\}$. \sh{As portrayed, for moderate delays ($t_0 \in \{200, 600\}$), our conditional CTM outperforms the standard CTM.
+Interestingly, when the shift occurs late ($t_0 = 4000$), the standard CTM initially reacts slightly faster immediately following the change-point, as it benefits from the accumulated in-distribution samples.
+However, as post-shift observations begin to contaminate the standard CTM's growing reference set $D_t$, our conditional CTM overtakes the standard method, ultimately achieving higher power earlier.}

 \textbf{Gradual shifts.} To demonstrate the adaptivity of the test in dynamic environments where severity of the shift increases over time, we simulate data $X_t$ with time-dependent shifted mean, i.e., $X_t \sim \mathcal{N}(\lambda \cdot t,1)$.
 We vary the slope $\lambda$ to simulate drifts of different speeds.
 As illustrated in Figure~\ref{fig:three_panes} (right), our method achieves higher power and faster detection compared to the standard CTM.